Family: Egypt activist very, very thin after hunger strike - NewsBreak

 In war-torn states hurt by climate, scant hope for new funds

-SHARM EL-SHEIKH, Egypt (AP) — In conflict-ravaged nations like Yemen and Somalia, devastating floods and droughts kill hundreds of people and uproot tens of thousands from their homes.
-These countries and many others in the Middle East and Africa have been plunged into turmoil and wars for several years.
-Now climate change is an added disaster for those already struggling for survival.
-The United Nations’ climate conference, which wrapped up last weekend in Egypt, established a new fund to help poor, vulnerable countries hit hard by climate change.
-Countries like Yemen and Somalia are among the world’s poorest and more vulnerable to climate change impacts as they are less able to adapt to weather extremes.
-But they have little or no access to climate financing.
+SHARM EL-SHEIKH, Egypt — (AP) — In conflict-ravaged nations like Yemen and Somalia, devastating floods and droughts kill hundreds of people and uproot tens of thousands from their homes.
+These countries and many others in the Middle East and Africa have been plunged into turmoil and wars for...

 6 Apple Daily staff plead guilty to collusion in Hong Kong